 Yes!
 Guests are an additional $10 at the door.

-Can I get a discount reservation at the hotel?
+Can I get a discounted reservation at the hotel?

-A limited number of rooms are available at a discounted rate ($114/night) for Thursday and Friday night.
+A limited number of rooms are available at a discounted rate ($119/night + tax).
 Please go to their website or contact the hotel directly and mention the ANWA conference in order to get the discounted rate.
 If you will need an early check-in, late check-out, or additional days, please call the hotel directly (480-833-5555) to make arrangements and check for discounted rate availability for additional days.

 Thursday Add-on Workshop FAQs